 editor-in-chief / creative director

 Ari Lohr is a wannabe-astronaut-turned-poet attending university in Boston, MA.
 He is a Brave New Voices semifinalist, and has performed at various regional slams such as Slamlandia, Portland Poetry Slam, Verselandia, and more.
-Focusing on the symbiotic relationship between gravity, mental health, queer love, and grief, Ari’s poetry has appeared in numerous magazines including the Big Windows Review, Kalopsia Lit, and Incandescent Review, and is set to appear in various publications in 2021 including the Interstellar Literary Journal.
-He is also an editor for the Bitter Fruit Review magazine, and the founder of the Jupiter Review.
+Focusing on the symbiotic relationship between gravity, mental health, queer love, and grief, Ari’s poetry has appeared in numerous magazines including the Big Windows Review, Kalopsia Lit, and Incandescent Review, and is set to appear in various publications in 2021 including Opia Mag.
+He is also the managing editor for the Bitter Fruit Review magazine, and the founder of the Jupiter Review.
 Ari can be found at arilohr.com.

 Ultimately Erin is trying her best.
 She likes dogs and British historical dramas her pillow pet Melmen and would drop everything to be a horse girl if the opportunity arose.
 She likes to write about the gen z experience, adventure stories, and tries to make virtually any experience she has into some kind of written work.

 Vera Hadzic is a writer from Ontario, Canada, currently studying English literature at the University of Ottawa.
 In the past, her writing has appeared in Fever Dream, Crow & Cross Keys, Kissing Dynamite, and elsewhere.
 She edits Wrongdoing Magazine, and can be found on Twitter @HadzicVera.

 Xiu is a starving artist who is 6’2” 185 lbs of pure muscle and Monster energy.
 Outside of art, he enjoys fashion, tattoos, and piercings.